 INDIAdonates - legally held by DevPro Trust, was set up in the year 2018 by Dr Sanjay Patra and Mr Sandeep Sharma, primarily to support small and mid-sized Indian NGO’s.
 We do this by playing a bridge role between people who are interested in making a difference and organizations working on the ground to effect it.
-Through our work, we help donors support causes that matter, and assist them in making strategic, and effective grants.
-We partner with small and mid-size organizations and ensure that they have the necessary funds, training and support needed to enhance their outreach and impact.
+Our transparent and secure online donation medium help donors support causes that matter, and assist them in making strategic, and effective grants.
+We partner with some of the most trusted charity organizations in India and ensure that they have the necessary funds, training and support needed to enhance their outreach and impact.

 Disability in India affects 26 million people, an estimated 2.1 % of the entire population.
 Devpro-INDIAdonates, currently works with various NGO partners to create an inclusive society.